 New businesses are likely to require a number of different types of insurance.
 Some are compulsory:

-- employers' liability insurance cover - worth at least £5 million - for most types of employees
+- employers' liability insurance - worth at least £5 million - for most types of employees

-- motor insurance if your business uses vehicles on the road or other public places
+- commercial motor insurance - if your business uses vehicles on the road or other public places

 Other types of insurance your business may require include: